 Add a comment

-BugRaptors is one of the best software testing company headquartered in India and US, which is committed to cater the diverse QA needs of any business.
-We are one of the fastest growing QA companies; striving to deliver the technology oriented QA services, worldwide.
-BugRaptors is a team of 200+ ISTQB certified testers, along with ISO 9001:2018 and ISO 27001 certification.
+BugRaptors is one of the best software testing companies headquartered in India and the US, which is committed to catering to the diverse QA needs of any business.
+We are one of the fastest-growing QA companies; striving to deliver technology-oriented QA services, worldwide.
+BugRaptors is a team of 200+ ISTQB-certified testers, along with ISO 9001:2018 and ISO 27001 certifications.

 USA Flag